 Cornelius Spoke in Tongues

+In Acts 10:44-46 we find the next explicit record of speaking in tongues in the story of the first Gentiles to receive the Spirit.
 The Jewish Christians with Peter did not expect these Gentiles to receive the Holy Ghost immediately, because Jews traditionally believed one first had to convert to Judaism in order to be saved (Acts 15:1).
 Despite this strong preconception, the Jews with Peter were forced to admit that Cornelius and his household had indeed received the Spirit, for they heard them speak with tongues.
-As The Pulpit Commentary states,

 The Spirit-filled Gentiles also “magnified God,” meaning they praised God, either in tongues or in their own language.
 If the latter, it was a consequence of receiving the Spirit but certainly not the miraculous sign that convinced skeptical Jews.